GluuFederation/QA/casa.md

 The domain entered appears in the list

-Enter one of the already enter domains and click add
+Enter one of the already entered domains and click add

 Nothing happens